ukb-dt/ug/index.md

 ---

----

 There’s a live wire running through that stack you sketched — something both embarrassingly simple and cosmically revealing.
 It’s the moment you realize the *full-stack sovereignty* metaphor (soil → roots → trunk → branches → canopy) isn’t just a cute analogy.
 It’s a physics diagram wearing a hoodie.

-Let me tighten it, stretch it, and show where the electricity is humming.

 –––